 EXHIBIT 3.
-Commercial Vacancy Rates, Los Alamos County, 2010-2020 which comprised over two-thirds of the County's total employment, as shown in Table 7.
+Commercial Vacancy Rates, Los Alamos County, 2010-2020 the County's total employment, as shown in "Table 6.
+Employment, Los Alamos County, 2010-2019" on page 13.
 Employment at LANL consists primarily of payroll employees, which comprise 80 percent of all employees, while contractors and construction-related employees comprise approximately 20 percent of all employees.
 Total employment at LANL has remained relatively stable between 2010 and 2019.
 Other sectors in Los Alamos County with significant employment include Health Care, Retail Trade, Lodging & Food Service, and Public Administration.

-As LANL maintains the largest employee base in the County with a workforce of approximately 14,754 employees (Housing Market Needs Analysis, 2019), fluctuations in populations have historically resulted from expansion or contraction of this workforce.
+As LANL maintains the largest employee base in the County with a workforce of approximately 14,754 employees (Housing Market Needs Analysis, 2019), fluctuations in population have historically resulted from expansion or contraction of this workforce.
 A recent expansion of the mission of LANL has led to increased job growth.
-With the increase in LANL jobs comes an increase of employment in supporting industries .
+With the increase in LANL jobs comes an increase of employment in supporting industries.